U.S. prisons lose Wall Street sell-side coverage

-(Reuters) - Sell-side analysts have stopped covering U.S. private prison operators as Wall Street has distanced itself from publicly traded GEO Group Inc (GEO.N) and CoreCivic Inc (GEO.N).
+(Reuters) - Sell-side analysts have stopped covering U.S. private prison operators as Wall Street has distanced itself from publicly traded GEO Group Inc (GEO.N) and CoreCivic Inc (CXW.N).

 This retreat follows a parade of major lenders announcing they would no longer offer financing to private detention center operators amid a public uproar over immigrant detention policies of U.S. President Donald Trump’s administration.